ishaqasad/ishaqasad/README.md

-An implementation of an auto-correct program written in C. The program ranks possible completed words based on their lexographic simmilarity.
+An implementation of an autocomplete program written in C. The program ranks possible completed words based on their lexographic simmilarity.